qyber-black/Code-LWFIT/README.md

 based on a peak integration approach in the frequency domain to estimate the concentration of the metabolites.

-The code requires matlab to run and has been tested with Matlab R2021a (9.10.0.1602886) under Linux.
+The code requires matlab to run.
+It was originally developed using matlab 2017b and has also been tested with Matlab R2021a (9.10.0.1602886) under Linux.
 To use the code, start with the Matlab live scripts Notebook-XX.mlx which show how to use the individual functions.
 Further details are in the comments of the relevant functions.

 LWFIT aligns the edit-off and difference spectra so that the main NAA peak is precisely at 2.01 ppm and then calculates the areas for